AntidoteDB/antidote-bench/Readme.md

 In the folder SNAPSHOT_BUILD is the latest build of the project (subject to change because of potential conflicts)

-The build is shaded which means it contains everything and can be run anywhere

-To run the build, Docker must be running.
+To run the built application, Docker must be running.
 (Not sure if this will work properly with Linux)

 In Windows, the following Docker Settings are required (not sure for Linux)